Security Council Overview

 Delegate Roles

-Each School can have 1 or 2 Security Council teams with up to three members.
+Each accepted School can have one Security Council team with up to three members.

 Pre-Conference Requirements for Members